 Christians are prohibited from bringing civil lawsuits against other Christians or churches to resolve personal disputes (1 Corinthians 6:1-8).
 However, a Christian may seek compensation for injuries from another Christianís insurance company as long as the claim is pursued without malice or slander (Ephesians 4:31-32).

 The Bible is the authority for this Statement of Faith and is the sole and final source of all that we believe.
 This Statement of Faith does not exhaust the extent of our faith.
 We believe that the foregoing Statement of Faith accurately represents the teachings of the Holy Bible.

 ďNow therefore hearken Ö unto the statutes and unto the judgments, which I teach you, for to do them, that ye may live, and go in and possess the land which the Lord God of your fathers giveth you.
 Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the Lord your God which I command youĒ ~ Deuteronomy 4:1-2.

 "At Charity Baptist Church, our desire is to please God, and serve Him because we love Him."
 Pastor Henry Strickland

-Charity Baptist Church is a local Independent Baptist Church in Killeen, Texas.
+Charity Baptist Church is a local Baptist Church in Killeen, Texas.
 Located just down the road from the largest military installation in the free world - Fort Hood.